antononcube/PythonForPrediction-blog/MarkdownDocuments/Chatnik-LLM-Host-in-the-Shell-Part-1-Python.md

 While the interface remains the same, the Raku CLI commands use kebab-case (`llm-chat` and `llm-chat-meta`) and in Python they were switched to snake_case
 (`llm_chat` and `llm_chat_meta`.)

-**Remark:** From the previous remark follows that it much this document can be read to be about the *"Chatnik system"* and not about a certain package (in Python.)
+**Remark:** Based on the previous remark, much of this document should be understood as describing the *"Chatnik system"* rather than a specific Python package.

 The rest of this document is organized as follows: